lantsofworld/Marchantia-polymorpha/README.md

 ![Branching](203a04260a48fd9_1.jpg)

 The march is diverse - the plant is dioecious.
 On some specimens, by the summer, peculiar outgrowths develop in the form of a multi-blade disk sitting on a leg.
 This formation is called the male stand.
 Other specimens of the marschania have outgrowths, the legs of which are crowned with plates that look like multi-ray stars.
-These are female coasters (see figure of the textbook, p.
-51).
+These are female coasters.

 Both female and male supports are modified branches of the thallus, which in the course of evolution have adapted to form antheridia and archegonium on them.